Saturday, July 9, 2011

 Issues:

-• Manually typing Hard-Page-Breaks in any flowing text should be avoided.
+• Manually typing Hard-Page-Breaks [Ctrl-Enter] in any flowing text should be avoided.
 Manual page-breaks require too much maintenance over the life of the document.

 • Widow and Orphan controls do not apply here because technically, the "header" is a separate paragraph.

-Solution: "Block-protect" the header and (part of) the next paragraph, locking them together as one object.
+"Block-protect" the header and (part of) the next paragraph, locking them together as one object.
 As the blocked text reaches a page-boundary, it leaps to the next page as one group.
 If text above is deleted, and enough space becomes available, the entire block automatically moves to the previous page.

 Steps: